aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

-   Class that implements interface properties automatically, but using a private constructor
+   Class that implements interface properties automatically, but using a private constructor.